Exploring The Mandatory & Supporting Documents of ISO 27001

 Control of Documented Information | Clause 7.5 | Documented Information |

-It's important to note that these are the minimum requirements.
+It’s important to note that these are the minimum requirements.
 Organisations may need additional documents based on their specific context, risks, and control implementation.
+These documents typically come out of implementation of the controls of Annex A (aka The Statement of Applicability).
+Implementation of these controls is detailed in the guidance to be found in ISO 27002, the sister standard to ISO 27001.

-Non-Mandatory Documents
+Non-Mandatory ISO 27001 Documents

-Document/Record | Relevance |
+Document / Record | Relevance |

 Asset Inventory | Control A.5.9 – Inventory of Information Assets |